warelab/release-notes/maize/NAM Genomes Release 1---2021-05-01.md

 Gene expression data for the Zea mays B73 genome reference was curated and processed through the [EMBL-EBI Expression Atlas](https://www.ebi.ac.uk/gxa/plant/experiments).
-The set consists of nine studies with baseline expression in B73 and 14 studies of differential expression.
+The set consists of 25 studies with baseline expression and 55 with differential expression.
+Baseline experiments are available through our Gene Search (Expression panel) and Genome Browser; [differential experiments](https://www.ebi.ac.uk/gxa/experiments?kingdom=Plants&species=Zea+mays&experimentType=Differential) are available at the Expression Atlas.

 ## Pathways {#pathways}

-269 orthology-based pathways associated with 1,216 Zea mays B73 genes.
-These were projected from curated Japonica rice pathways and are linked to [Gramene’s Plant Reactome](http://gramene.org/).
+In this first release, we also feature 269 orthology-based maize pathways associated with 1,540 genes in the [Plant Reactome](http://gramene.org), the pathway knowledgebase.
+We utilize the Reactome pathway data model to represent plant metabolic, transport and signaling pathways, developmental processes, organ differentiation, and transcriptional regulatory networks.
+Manual biocuration is conducted in the reference species rice (Oryza sativa Japonica) and pathways are then projected via gene orthology to the B73 Zea mays (pior reference), and other crops and model plants, lower plants and single-cell photoautotrophs.